EnriquePSouza/webstore-api-2018/README.md

 ```
 http://<LocalHost>/swagger/
 ```
-Execute "POST /v1/customers" To Create your user, open this service and click in "Example Value" edit values in "Value" field and click in "Try it out!"
+Execute "POST /v1/customers" To create your user, open this service and click in "Example Value" edit values in "Value" field and click in "Try it out!"

 After this execute "POST /v1/authenticate" To get your token to authorize other services,